Glenrothes: Built environment and urban form

 A second town masterplan was then developed in the late 1960s following Glenrothes' change of role and was to accommodate an increased population of 50,000–70,000.
 New areas of land in the north and south of the designated area were identified for new development.
 The road network was redesigned and upgraded to deal with projected increases in car ownership and new housing estates were developed to the west, then to the south and finally to the north of the designated area.

-The housing precincts of the 1960s and 1970s, developed under the second masterplan, departed slightly from the garden city ideals instead adopting Radburn principles; separating as far as practical footpaths from roads.
-The housing precincts were designed to better accommodate increases in car ownership which increased significantly from the 1960s onwards.
+Housing precincts of the 1960s and 1970s, including Macedonia, Tanshall, Caskieberran, Pitteuchar and Cadham departed from the garden city ideals, adopting more compact urban forms and using Radburn principles; separating as far as practical footpaths from roads.
+The housing precincts were designed to accommodate increases in car ownership which increased considerably from the 1960s onwards.
 The townscape changed in this period seeing more use of contemporary architectural styles of the time and newer forms of development layouts.
-Terraced housing and blocks of flats were predominantly developed and housing designs also used flat roofed and mono pitch roof styles to create variety.
+Terraced housing with occasional blocks of flats were predominantly developed and housing designs also used flat roofed and mono pitch roof styles to create variety.
 The fronts of houses were in many instances designed to face onto public footpaths and open spaces.
 Car parking was kept either to the rear of properties or in parking bays located nearby in efforts to minimise conflict with pedestrians.
+This concept evolved in later GDC designed estates including at Balfarg, Collydean, Pitcoudie and Stenton where segregated footpaths were used in combination with emerging Dutch Woonerf principles of adopting shared space in parking courts as a means to reduce vehicular speeds in residential areas.

-Housing precincts from the 1980s onwards were largely developed by the private sector with the majority of this housing developed in low density suburban cul-de-sacs.
+Housing precincts built from the 1980s onwards at Balgeddie, Finglassie, Formonthills, Pitcairn and Whinnyknowe were developed by the private sector with the majority of this housing developed in low density suburban cul-de-sacs.
 Areas of structural planting, tree belts and open spaces were purposely designed to blend housing and factories into the hillsides and local landscape.